The Maxwell Project is an underground coal mining development located east of Denman and south of Muswellbrook.

 - More jobs for the region.
 Malabar estimates that a project will generate about 350 new direct, long term jobs for the region along with many more indirect jobs.

 - An economic boost to the local community and the economy.
 The project will provide ongoing support for local businesses from the initial capital to establish an underground mine and the substantial ongoing operating inputs.
-It is expected that over the initial 26 years of this project, coal sales will exceed $20 billion and royalties paid to the NSW State Government will exceed $1.4 billion.
+This project will generate $700m per year in export income for NSW and over the initial 1/4 century, royalties paid to the NSW State Government will exceed $1.3 billion.

 - Better rehabilitation outcomes.
 Malabar will deliver a more visually appealing final outcome by placing reject stone and rock from underground operations in the voids at the Drayton Mine.